incognito1025/project-command-line-inventory-app/README.md

 ### Scripts
 Based on the user stories, create scripts in package.json to run the following commands:

-Based on the user stories above, create scripts that would run the following (Rsl_ represents a unique id for an example animal):
+Based on the user stories above, create scripts that would run the following (Rsl_ represents a unique id for an example begonia):
 ```
 "scripts": {
   "index": "node index.js",